sklise/damn-fine/things.md

 title: Damn Fine Things
 ---

 A collection of things that I think are pretty much the best, damn fine-est things within their category.
+This page is something like [The Wirecutter](http://thewirecutter.com/) with less research and more biased opinions.

 - [Gear](#gear)
 - [Clothes](#clothes)